SSaishruthi/MAX-Fashion-MNIST-OpenShift/README.md

     })
     ```

     In addition, the output response has two fields `status` and `predictions` need to be updated as follows.
+This defines the format the API expects the output to be in.

     ```python
     predict_response = MAX_API.model('ModelPredictResponse', {